Have you called back the number that just called you? Is it saying that the number is not in service?

 Number That Just Called You Is Not in Service

-You’re not crazy if you think the number of incoming calls you receive has increased over the years.
+You’re not alone if you think the number of incoming calls you receive has increased over the years.
 Many of these are spam calls.

 In fact, approximately 40% of all calls were spam calls in 2019!
 They’re so common that some people never answer phone calls.